mate2/Vodka/README.md

     * Title : to be displayed in the panel title of the call documentation
     * Description : small explanation of what the call is suppposed to do
     * Method : http request method (caps)
-    * Url : root of your api url (ex : http:www.myapi.com)
+    * Url : root of your api url (ex : http://www.myapi.com)
-    * Address : all the path after the roout url of your api for your call, without params (ex : /category/ )
+    * Address : all the path after the root url of your api for your call, without params (ex : /category/ )
     * Params : array or object of arrays (with a title) of calls
     * Return : explain what is returned by the call
     * Example : example of a functionnal url of the call.
 Just type same address than in address field with the params.
 Root url will be added automatically